Female Genital Mutilation Doesn’t Stop Promiscuity

-Despite a few responses we got in Ogbomoso that FGM has been quelled, statistics show that its prevalence rate is 75% in the town.
+Despite a few responses we got in Ogbomoso, Oyo State. that FGM has been quelled, statistics show that its prevalence rate is 75% in the town.
 Our first stop was at New Waso market, where we explained the negative effects of FGM to over 500 people, including a woman who just mutilated her child two days earlier.

 Some, who also believe it cures promiscuity. are of the opinion that the side effects are only because it is not done professionally.
 We made it clear that promiscuity and FGM are not connected.
 Rather, the good parental upbringing of the girl child is what matters.

-Many of those who listened had a change of mind and decided not to circumcise their girl children, having realized that it has no connection with promiscuity.
-Our reach was more than 560 people at Odo Oba market.
+Many of those who listened had a change of mind and decided not to circumcise their female children, having realized that it has no connection with promiscuity.
+Our reach was more than 560 people at Odo Oba market, Oyo State, Nigeria.